 On the Golden Child of the Great Walks, we joined a Wilsons tour and enjoyed this visually breathtaking walk with two other families and an enthusiastic guide to inform and encourage us along the way.
+WE found them perfectly able on the Abel Tasman.

 The Abel Tasman coastal walk winds its way from Marahau (just out of Motueka) to Wainui Bay, sometimes heads a little inland, often follows the water’s edge, and is the perfect trek to start the family on the Great Walks of New Zealand.